 - Keeping your prices as low as possible so your item will stand out from those sold by competitors.

 - Using item-specific keywords that help customers find relevant products.

 At the moment, keywords seem to play a larger role than the other factors.
 If you search for “electric lawn mowers,” Amazon’s Choice will go to a specific item.
 If you search for “battery powered lawn mowers,” though, Amazon may give the badge to a different product.

 Since you have limited information about Amazon’s Choice program, it makes sense for you to focus on what you can control.
 For instance, you can learn to “wow” the Amazon search ranking algorithm.
 Why not focus on improving your product’s ranking instead of worrying about a badge that Amazon doesn’t want to discuss?

-Obviously, you want your products to get Amazon’s Choice badge.
+The meaning behind Amazon's choice has swithced from simply being a stmp of approval to the guarantee of quality.
+So, obviously, you want your products to get Amazon’s Choice badge.
 When it comes down to it, though, you have to wonder about the benefits of having an Amazon Best Seller or Amazon’s Choice badge.